This post may contain some affiliate links which means we can earn commission at no extra cost to you.

-See some of the best options for booking a boat below.
+See some more of the best options for booking a boat below.

 If you’re getting a tour boat (which you should be) then you’ll get there around 10-12 and spend roughly 4-6 hours at the Blue Lagoon.
 The party really starts going at 12 so I recommend choosing a tour around this time to maximise your party time.

-If you have decided to not come on a tour boat then get the earliest possible boat from Cirkewwa Terminal, we got one at 8.30 am which was the earliest time we could get one.
+If you have decided to not buy tickets for a tour boat then get the earliest possible boat from Cirkewwa Terminal, we got one at 8.30 am which was the earliest time we could get one.
 Check out the Comino ferry website to book.